themadan/amitness.github.io/content/articles/illustrated-simclr.md

 ## Downstream Tasks
-Once the model is trained on the contrastive learning task, it can be used for transfer learning.
-In this, the representations from the encoder are used instead of representations obtained from the projection head.
+Once the SimCLR model is trained on the contrastive learning task, it can be used for transfer learning.
+For this, the representations from the encoder are used instead of representations obtained from the projection head.
 These representations can be used for downstream tasks like  ImageNet Classification.
 ![Using SimCLR for downstream tasks](/images/simclr-downstream.png)

 ## Objective Results